lindexi/lindexi.github.io/Blogs/Accessing Internal Members in the UNO Framework.md

+---
+title: Accessing Internal Members in the UNO Framework
-This article introduces a hack that allows access to internal, non-public members of the UNO framework.
+description: This article introduces a hack that allows access to internal, non-public members of the UNO framework.
 This includes calling non-public API methods and properties, and accessing non-public types within UNO.

 <!--more-->

+tags:
+category:
+---

 <!-- CreateTime:2024/06/12 07:09:03 -->